nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 {:toc}
 --------------------------------------------------------------------------------------------------------------------
 ## 1. Introduction
-OneShelf is a desktop application for you to manage restaurant inventories and pending deliveries.
+**OneShelf** is a desktop application for you to manage your restaurant inventories.
+Additionally, you can also keep track of deliveries that has yet to be delivered to customers.
 It is easy to build and customise your inventories and deliveries by using only Command Line Interface.
-If you are a fast-typist restaurant manager who prefers to use the Command Line Interface and needs to keep track of inventory items and pending deliveries, OneShelf is for you!
+If you are a restaurant manager who prefers to use the Command Line Interface and needs to keep track of inventory items and pending deliveries, **OneShelf** is for you.
 <br><br>
-This User Guide document will provide a general overview of installation, existing features, coming-up features as well as summary commands.
+This User Guide will provide a general overview of installation, existing features, and a sneak peek for upcoming features.